jaimeangelhi/ops-reading-notes/ops-401d10-reading-19.md

 1. What are some of the IoCs that GuardDuty can detect?

+Some of the indicators of compromise (IoCs) that GuardDuty can detect

 2. What are some of the data sources which GuardDuty can use?